pmaher1/MATH1061-Notes/README.md

 Week 3 - Same as week 3

-Week 4 - Notes are complete, just needing writing up. ~ 40%
+Week 4 - Same as week 4

+Week 5 - Some notes written up for week 5, need finishing notes and then writing up on latex

-Week 5+ - No progress
+Week 6+ - No progress